racconthatyoulove/blink/README.md

 **What Blink Doesn't Do**
 - ❌ No else-if statements (by design - keep it simple)
 - ❌ No complex nested conditionals (focus on clarity)
-- ❌ No loops (focus on simple, linear execution)
 - ❌ No functions (keep it simple)
 - ❌ No complex data structures (arrays, objects)